securefederatedai/openfl/docs/about/features.rst

     .. toctree::
         :hidden:
-        :maxdepth: 1

         features_index/taskrunner

 Interactive
     Setup long-lived components to run many experiments in series.
 Recommended for FL research when many changes to model, dataloader, or hyperparameters are expected.
-    Formerly known as the aggregator-based workflow.
+    Formerly known as the director-based workflow.
     `For more info <features_index/interactive.html>`_

     .. toctree::
         :hidden:
-        :maxdepth: 1

         features_index/interactive